timruiterkamp/frontend-applications/README.md

 -   Friday
     -   Started the day with implementing some style changes and some code refactoring.
     -   Helped students with setting up stores in ChooJS.
-    -   Got a sort of feedback talk with the teachers and the confirmed I was heading the right way.
+    -   Got a short feedback talk with the teachers and they confirmed I was heading the right way.
+    -   Setup questions and answers in the API.
+    -   Started filtering the questions and answers

+---

 ### Week 2

 -   Monday

-    Margrit de Groot
+    -   On monday Margrit de Groot gave us insight in the world of social workers and how they processed client information and what kind of influences / factors could result in possible removal of residence.
+During this talk I got some new ideas based on the problems Margrit faced.
+Most of the ideas were for the building of the client case.

+    -   On this day I started building on the form and protected routes.
+    -   Decided to made the cases slightly anonymous by hiding the full name, create a short version of it and a document number.
+    -   Differientate static and dynamic questions.

     ***

 -   Tuesday
     ***
 -   Wednesday